 Secondary actors

-Beside the first group of actors, The new protocol could also influence others, besides the first group of actors mentioned above.
+Beside the first group of actors, the new protocol could also influence others, besides the first groups of actors mentioned above.
 Although they are not within the scope of this first design cycle, they should be considered to avoid problems such as information overload on current communication channels or confusion.

 Only recipients